Approved by the Administrative Council on September 16, 2014

 Individual users are responsible to all other members of the campus community in many ways, including to respect and value the rights of privacy for all, recognize and respect the diversity of the population and opinion in the community, to behave ethically, and to comply with all legal restrictions regarding the use of information that is the property of others.

 4.1.1 Privacy of information

-Similarly, no one should connect to a host on the network without advance permission in some form.
-People and organizations link computers to the network for numerous different reasons, and many consider unwelcome connections to be attempts to invade their privacy or compromise their security.
+Similarly, no device should be connected to the campus the network without advance permission from IIT in some form.
+Unauthorized connection of devices to the campus network may be viewed as an unwelcome attempt to invade privacy or compromise their security.